On this page

 - Alternatively, if the responsible body has little confidence about how the organisation is managing the forecast impacts of climate change, it won’t be able to fully attest.

-Note: not fully attesting may not mean a material compliance deficiency (referred to earlier) has occurred.
+Note: not fully attesting may not mean a material compliance deficiency has occurred.

 Gathering the right evidence

-The amount of evidence you’ll need to satisfy your responsible body attesting varies based on their own judgements of what’s sufficient and the organisation’s size and complexity.
+The amount of evidence you’ll need to satisfy your responsible body’s attestation varies based on their own judgements of what’s sufficient and the organisation’s size and complexity.
 To help you determine the evidence you’ll need, try and answer these questions: